THE EXECUTIVE BOARD

 The President chairs both general and executive board meetings, acting as the face of the society and primary point of contact for those outside it.
 They make sure that everything is in order on a daily basis and is also in charge of overseeing all productions.
 They are responsible for making sure that all members of the Board are aware of their responsibilities.

 The VP STAG Nights’ primary responsibility is the coordination of the STAG Nights festival in first semester.
 Consequently they may not be involved in any of the individual STAG Nights shows.
 They are responsible for chairing the STAG Nights committee, developing a design concept/theme, overseeing the productions, communicating with visiting companies, etc.

 VICE PRESIDENT (New Works)

-The VP New Works’ primary responsibility is the coordination of the New Works festival in second semester.
+The VP New Works' primary responsiblity is the coordination of the New Works Festival in second semester.
 Consequently they may not be involved in any individual New Works shows.
-They are responsible for chairing the New Works committee, soliciting proposals, overseeing the productions, and fostering new writing within the society.
+They are responsible for chairing the New Works committe, soliciting proposals, overseeing the productions, and fostering new writing within the society.
 VP New Works is also responsible for facilitating the winning show's production for the Edinburgh Fringe.

 It is the Financial Secretary’s job to look after STAG’s money.
 Primarily, this entails making and maintaining each production's budget as well as ensuring STAG’s accounts are kept up to date.
 Additionally, they are responsible for researching and applying for grants to bolster the society’s funds.